ceph/ceph/doc/faq.rst

 Cloud solutions like `OpenStack`_ and `CloudStack`_ interact `libvirt`_ and QEMU to as a means of integrating with Ceph.

-Ceph integrates cloud solutions via ``libvirt`` and QEMU, but the Ceph community is also talking about supporting the Xen hypervisor.
-Ceph and Citrix engineers have built a prototype, but they have not released a stable means of integrating Xen with Ceph for general use yet.
-Similarly, there is interest in support for VMWare, but there is no deep-level integration between VMWare and Ceph as yet.
+Ceph integrates cloud solutions via ``libvirt`` and QEMU.
+The Ceph community is also looking to supporting the Xen hypervisor in future releases.

+There is interest in support for VMWare, but there is no deep-level integration between VMWare and Ceph as yet.

 Can Block, CephFS, and Gateway Clients Share Data?